 Assessment fees are non-negotiable, so if you process a transaction that triggers an assessment charge, there’s no way around that fee.
 However, some processors have been known to “pad” assessment fees, charging more than the costs Mastercard set.
 To check if your processor charges at cost, locate the fee on your processing statement and do the math.

 In the statement snippets below, both processors list the fee with an abbreviation of MC (for Mastercard) under the name AVS and note that it’s a card-not-present charge.

 In these two examples, the processor is passing along the AVS fee at cost, since we see it listed at the correct rate of $0.01.
 The statements both list the number of transactions to which the fee was applied – 96 and 19 transactions.

 From there, doing the math shows that the amount charged adds up correctly.
 96 x 0.01 = $0.96 and 19 x 0.01 = $0.19.

 Note: CardFellow clients do not need to manually check assessments.
-As part of our legal agreement with your processor, we require assessments to be passed to you at cost.
+As part of our legal agreement with your processor, we require processors to pass assessments at cost.
 Additionally, we check that your costs are correct as part of your free statement audits.
 If you’re a CardFellow client with questions about your assessments, feel free to contact us for assistance.

 Lowering Your Processing Costs

 If you think you’re paying too much for credit card processing, you may be right.
 Businesses that use CardFellow save an average of 40% on their processing costs.
-The easiest way to see if you’re overpaying (and to lower your costs if so) is to use a price comparison tool.
+The easiest way to see if you’re overpaying is to use a price comparison tool.
 CardFellow’s price comparison service lets you easily see your costs with different processors, in one format.
 We’ll help you compare the costs you could be paying to your current pricing to see if it makes sense to switch.
 Try it for free!